 Heck.
 We’s educated folks.
 After all.
 We do care about what we put into our bodies.

 I’m going to do my part to spread the news.
 Because this berry is something we all should become well acquainted with.
 I think of aronia berries–after a week’s worth of picking, cleaning and using aronia berries in my kitchen–as the poor man’s blueberry.
-Or the poor woman’s blueberry.
+Or this poor woman’s blueberry.

 More accurately, perhaps, it’s the poor-Midwestern-gardener-who-is-trying-to-grow-blueberries-in-the-wrong-soil’s blueberry.
 Are you following me?
 Do you, for example, have a heartfelt love of blueberries, enough that you’ve bought a blueberry bush (or 30) and have studied the literature and have planted them, maybe years ago, and are still waiting for them to take off and produce like crazy?

 Still.
 Waiting.
 Could this be (bless your heart!) you?

 I’m not addressing you lucky folks in Michigan or Maine who have emailed me, la-de-daaing about how the blueberries there grow in great wild riotous messes in the woods where you live.
 You folks that have special buckets for collecting blueberries.
 Plop, plop, plop, go the blueberries into your pails and your teeth get stained blue because you can eat so many as you are picking.

 You lucky ones who fill the extra freezer in the garage with blueberries, the way we fill ours with sliced rhubarb or apple pie filling.
 No. I’m excusing you from this conversation.
 You won’t get it, no offense intended.